 Join today or sign up for our newsletter to know all of the exciting ways you can engage with current exhibitions.

-Our upcoming Fall 2014 exhibit will be like NOTHING you’ve seen in this gallery before, GUARANTEED.
+Our upcoming exhibit will be like NOTHING you’ve seen in this gallery before, GUARANTEED.
 The boundaries of art will be pushed as we introduce AIRMOE to Etowah, Tennessee.
 Who is AIRMOE?
 He is Max Ortiz, a self-taught Graffiti Airbrush Artist, born in Bronx, New York.
 AND HE WILL BLOW YOU AWAY with his art!
-Ready for COLOR?
+OPENING October 30th, 2014 Ready for COLOR?
 Ready for EXCITEMENT?
 Ready to see art in an EDGY new way?
 Get ready for AIRMOE!
-We will announce more details soon.
-Prepare for AIRMOE to arrive in October...read more
+Prepare for AIRMOE to arrive October 30th,...read more

 ~~~ NOW SHOWING ~~~ THE WORKS OF NANCY CANTRELL DENDER Exhibit Reception and Gallery Dedication to be held on Thursday, August 14th, from 5pm – 7pm.
 Please join us for finger foods and show our appreciation to the family of Nancy Dender.
 This event is open to the public.
 The Etowah Arts Commission is pleased to announce the Nancy Cantrell Dender artwork exhibit is now open!
 Featuring over 30 hand-painted items, including china plates, bowls, and vases, this exhibit shows exquisite examples of art produced...read more